Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add a NAT gateway to the VPC.
 Configure only the Lambda function's subnet with a default route through the NAT gateway.
 - [ ] Configure a VPC peering connection to the default VPC for Secrets Manager.
 Configure the Lambda function's subnet to use the peering connection for routes.
 - [x] Configure a Secrets Manager interface VPC endpoint.
 Include the Lambda function's private subnet during the configuration process.

+### A security engineer needs to build a solution to turn AWS CloudTrail back on in multiple AWS Regions in case it is ever turned off.
+What is the MOST efficient way to implement this solution?

+- [x] Use AWS Config with a managed rule to initiate the AWS-EnableCloudTrail remediation.
+Most Voted
+- [ ] Create an Amazon EventBridge event with a cloudtrail.amazonaws.com event source and a StartLogging event name to invoke an AWS Lambda function to call the StartLogging
+API.
+- [ ] Create an Amazon CloudWatch alarm with a cloudtrail.amazonaws.com event source and a StopLoggmg event name to invoke an AWS Lambda function to call the StartLogging API.
+- [ ] Monitor AWS Trusted Advisor to ensure CloudTrail logging is enabled.

+### A public subnet contains two Amazon EC2 instances.
+The subnet has a custom network ACL.
+A security engineer is designing a solution to improve the subnet security.
+The solution must allow outbound traffic to an internet service that uses TLS through port 443.
+The solution also must deny inbound traffic that is destined for MySQL port 3306.
+Which network ACL rule set meets these requirements?

+- [x] Use inbound rule 100 to allow traffic on TCP port 443.
+Use inbound rule 200 to deny traffic on TCP port 3306.
+Use outbound rule 100 to allow traffic on TCP port 443.
+- [ ] Use inbound rule 100 to deny traffic on TCP port 3306.
+Use inbound rule 200 to allow traffic on TCP port range 1024-65535.
+Use outbound rule 100 to allow traffic on TCP port 443.
+- [ ] Use inbound rule 100 to allow traffic on TCP port range 1024-65535.
+Use inbound rule 200 to deny traffic on TCP port 3306.
+Use outbound rule 100 to allow traffic on TCP port 443.
+- [ ] Use inbound rule 100 to deny traffic on TCP port 3306.
+Use inbound rule 200 to allow traffic on TCP port 443.
+Use outbound rule 100 to allow traffic on TCP port 443.

+### A security engineer is configuring a mechanism to send an alert when three or more failed sign-in attempts to the AWS Management Console occur during a 5-minute period.
+The security engineer creates a trail in AWS CloudTrail to assist in this work.
+Which solution will meet these requirements?

+- [ ] In CloudTrail, turn on Insights events on the trail.
+Configure an alarm on the insight with eventName matching ConsoleLogin and errorMessage matching "Failed authentication''.
+Configure a threshold of 3 and a period of 5 minutes.
+- [x] Configure CloudTrail to send events to Amazon CloudWatch Logs.
+Create a metric filter for the relevant log group.
+Create a filter pattern with eventName matching ConsoleLogin and errorMessage matching "Failed authentication".
+Create a CloudWatch alarm with a threshold of 3 and a period of 5 minutes.
+- [ ] Create an Amazon Athena table from the CloudTrail events.
+Run a query for eventName matching ConsoleLogin and for errorMessage matching "Failed authentication".
+Create a notification action from the query to send an Amazon Simple Notification Service (Amazon SNS) notification when the count equals 3 within a period of 5 minutes.
+- [ ] In AWS Identity and Access Management Access Analyzer, create a new analyzer.
+Configure the analyzer to send an Amazon Simple Notification Service (Amazon SNS) notification when a failed sign-in event occurs 3 times for any IAM user within a period of 5 minutes.